xmos/lib_mic_array/doc/rst/src/overview.rst

 This section gives a brief overview of the steps to process a PDM audio stream into a PCM audio stream.
 This section is concerned with the steady state behavior and does not describe any necessary initialization steps.
+The high level process view is depicted in the figure :ref:`below <high_level_process>`.

+.. _high_level_process:

 .. figure:: diagrams/high_level_process.drawio.png
    :align: center